Search

 Taking a moment to relax will help you focus on a strategic approach to your search and reduce unhelpful frustration.

-To relax your mind, commit to not getting upset or frustrated during your search.
+The key thing is to breathe deeply and commit to not getting upset or frustrated during your search.
 This part of the process can be difficult, but you have little to gain by searching as if you’re on the warpath.

-You might also find that taking this simple step sometimes pops the missing item into your mind.
-When you’re willing to let go of the outcome, you make it easier for this to happen.
+You might also find that taking the simple step of pausing to focus on your breath and to relax yourself sometimes pops the missing item into your mind.

 Step Two: Mentally Retrace Your Steps